Gomolemo-k/email-previewer-application/docs/prd.md

 3. AC3: User can modify the template name and content.
 4. AC4: User can save the changes.
 5. AC5: User is redirected to the template list page after saving.

-#### Integration Verification

-1. IV1: Existing authentication system still works after editing a template.
-2. IV2: Template changes are correctly saved to the database.
-3. IV3: Editing a template does not negatively impact application performance.

 ### Story 1.3 List Email Templates